Guide to 20-Year Term Life Insurance in Canada (2025)

 • Let the policy expire: If you no longer need life insurance, you can simply let your policy end.
 You won’t owe any more premiums, and your coverage will end — meaning that your loved ones won’t get a payout when you die.

-• Renew your policy: Your premiums will likely go up if you choose to renew your coverage, but this can provide short-term coverage to bridge the gap if you’re close to being free of debts and dependents.
+• Renew your policy: Your fixed premiums will likely go up if you choose to renew your coverage, but this can provide short-term coverage to bridge the gap if you’re close to being free of debts and dependents.

 • Convert to a permanent life insurance policy: Some term life insurance policies can be converted to permanent life insurance, such as whole life insurance or term-to-100 life.